ds4se/chapters/ermurph/survey-chapter.md

 The interview is one process through which the researcher gains information about their topic.
 We've found a successful approach is to ask participants to share specific stories that relate to a particular topic.
 Often, participants will tell these in the form of "war stories," which describe particularly challenging situations and how they overcame them.

+Think of these interviews as incredible sources of knowledge.
+Like the songs of the Sirens, these 30-45 minute interview sessions provide us with rich stories, told directly through the voices of those who experienced them.

-These 30-45 minute interview sessions provide us with rich stories, but these isolated anecdotes are difficult to generalized because they are highly contextualized.
+Nonetheless, these isolated anecdotes are difficult to generalize because they are highly contextualized.
 Also, because interviews are expensive and time-consuming to conduct, only a limited number of stories are practical to obtain.
 But by translating these stories into survey response questions, we can both generalize and scale these stories.

 ### Stage 3: Survey Design

 It's now time to design the survey.
-When doing so, be careful about wording: instead of inventing terms, prefer to use language that you encountered in the interviews conducted earlier.
+Just as Odysseus realized early on that he would not be able obtain the Sirens' knowledge through force, a similar principle holds for survey design.
+Since online surveys are self-administered,  be careful about wording.
+Instead of inventing terms, prefer to use language that you encountered in the interviews conducted earlier.
 Otherwise, your questions might not connect with the survey participants.

 There are two broad categories of questions you can ask: closed and open response.
 Closed response, such as multiple choice or Likert scales, are easy to statistically analyze, but fix the set of possible responses.
 Open response, such as short answer text fields, can provide new and unexpected insights.
 However, it's laborious to analyze these unstructured, free-text responses.
 Our preference is to use open responses sparsely and instead rely on the interview content for these types of questions.

-The key to successful survey design is to ensure that the majority of your questions are grounded in and derived from the experiences of the interviews.
+The key to successful survey design, then, is to ensure that the majority of your questions are grounded in and derived from the experiences of the interviews.
 As an example, in our survey about game development and traditional software development, we asked a set of Likert statements on coding, process, and team.
 The statements were of the form "My software has high technical debt."
 (Coding), "My team uses a waterfall process, rather than an agile process."
 (Process), and "Creativity is highly valued on the team" (Team).

 How did we know which statements to ask?
 Our statements came directly from the stories told by participants during our semi-structured interviews.
 By doing so, we can triangulate stories we heard in the interviews and generalize those experiences quantitatively.